Introduction to Political Science

 What Happens During a Turn

-The simulation automatically groups students into roles or countries based on an Attitude Survey they take during the signup process.
-During the setup turn students vote for their President, choose their government and politics system and learn about their role in American politics.
+The simulation automatically groups students into roles or countries based on an attitude survey they take during the signup process.
+During the setup turn students choose their government and politics system in the IR Lite SIm.
+For the Gov Sim they learn about their role in the Executive, Legislative, and Judicial Branches along with the Media.

 From here they will start making decisions about trade, country development, domestic politics, economics, the environment, and national security.
 All of their choices are cancellable until the turn ends.
 Once the turn ends the simulation will calculate the impact of all student choices and start the next turn with new world conditions and unfolding sim events.